 18. Why does F-Secure Anti-Virus for Mac have a different feature set than F-Secure Internet Security?

-F-Secure Anti-Virus for Macw is specifically designed for Mac computers.
+F-Secure Anti-Virus for Mac is specifically designed for Mac computers.
 The threat landscape on Mac environments is quite different from PCs.
-The features that are included in the product allow smoother operation and significantly less resource consumption.
-Also, since Mac already contains some of the extra functionality of the PC product, like parental control, they are not needed in F-Secure Anti-Virus for Mac.
+The features that are included in the product allow smoother operation and consume significantly less computer resources.
+Also, since Mac already contains some of the extra functionalities of the PC product, like parental control, they are not needed in F-Secure Anti-Virus for Mac.